Mauricio-KND/convert_to_mp3/README.md

 ## Notes

-   - The script finds all FLAC files present in the "file_to_convert" folder and converts them to MP3 format.
+   - The script finds all FLAC or WAV files in the "file_to_convert" folder and converts them to MP3 format.
    - The converted MP3 files will be saved in the "converted_file" folder with the same names as the original FLAC files (except for the extension).
    - Make sure to activate the virtual environment before running the script.
-By using a virtual environment, you ensure that the dependencies you install and the program you run are isolated from your system-wide Python environment.
+Using a virtual environment ensures that the dependencies you install and the program you run are isolated from your system-wide Python environment.
 This helps prevent conflicts between different projects and makes it easier to manage your project's dependencies.

 ## Contributing